-Family Driven Teaming
+Family Driven Teaming Model

 What is Family Driven Teaming?

-Family Driven Teaming (FDT) is a wraparound-informed planning model that puts youth and families at the center of their plans.
+Family Driven Teaming (FDT) is a Wraparound-informed planning model that puts youth and families at the center of their plans.
 It uses a structured, team-based process led by highly trained staff to make sure that youth with complex needs and their families receive support across multiple systems (e.g. mental health, child welfare, juvenile justice, drug and alcohol, health, education, etc.), as well as from their natural supports and community.
 The support they receive is:

 Planning in FDT is led by an individual or a team that develops Family Driven Crisis Plans (FDCP) and Family Driven Action Plans (FDAP).
 These plans use input from the youth and family, natural or community supports, and professionals from the child-serving system to address youth and family needs across key areas of life that impact community functioning, including:

-The Family Driven Teaming model is wraparound-informed because it is driven by the ten principles of wraparound, its four phases and the activities related to each phase, and is guided by a theory of change that enables youth and families to work toward their family’s vision.
+The Family Driven Teaming model is Wraparound-informed because it is driven by the ten principles of Wraparound, its four phases and the activities related to each phase, and is guided by a theory of change that enables youth and families to work toward their family’s vision.

 Guiding Principles